-For example, a study that tested the effect of “loading” BCAAs with 6 grams of BCCAs for 3 weeks followed by a week of high-intensity resistance training found that compared to a placebo group, the BCAA group had higher testosterone (T) and lower cortisol (C).
+For example, a study that tested the effect of “loading” BCAAs with 6 grams of BCCAs for 3 weeks.
+Participants then did a week of high-intensity resistance training.
+Compared to a placebo group, the BCAA group had higher testosterone (T) and lower cortisol (C).
 In addition to a better T:C ratio, the BCAA group had lower biomarkers of inflammation, indicating that they were responding to the training load effectively.

 A second study found that by combining BCAAs, arginine, and carbs, trainees had better hormone balance and a better T:C ratio after an exhaustive exercise test compared to a placebo.
 Participants who received the BCAA drink recovered much more quickly than those in the placebo trial and had a lower fatigue score at 120 minutes post-workout.

 BCAAs Improve Hormone Balance for Greater Strength, Power & Endurance Adaptations from Intense Training.